Diese Seite ist nur auf Englisch verfügbar, da die Unterrichtssprache Englisch ist und wir für diesen Studiengang keinen Deutschnachweis fordern.

 Application

 We anticipate the continuation of the MSNE program following the ENB-supported phase.
-We will update the website once there is more information available about a reorganized program.
-If you are interested in the course, please visit the website again at a later date (as of August 2024).
+The website will be updated once there is more information available about a reorganized program.

 MSNE Onboarding Support